 Life Through Time

 Travel through time and experience the ancient flora and fauna, from the Precambrian to Cenozoic periods.
-See a recreation Carboniferous Forest and the Marshalls Creek Mastodon, one of the most complete specimens of its kind in North America.
+See the Marshalls Creek Mastodon, one of the most complete specimens of its kind in North America and immerse yourself in the forests of the Carboniferous.

 The State Museum’s most popular and enduring exhibit offers timeless dioramas depicting common and rare species of Pennsylvania in their natural habitats.